Barlow Graph Auto-Encoder for Unsupervised Network Embedding: Introduction

-In this work we explore the possibility of learning network embedding by simultaneously employing the information in the immediate as well as larger neighborhood in an explicit manner.
+In this work we adopt a novel approach for learning network embedding by simultaneously employing the information in the immediate as well as larger neighborhood in an \textit{explicit} manner.
 This is achieved by learning concurrently from the adjacency matrix and the graph diffusion matrix.
-To efficiently merge the two two sources of information, we take inspiration from Barlow Twins, an approach recently proposed for unsupervised learning of the image embeddings by constructing the cross-correlation matrix between the outputs of two identical networks fed with distorted versions of image samples, and making it as close to the identity matrix as possible\cite{barlow}.
+To efficiently merge the two sources of information, we take inspiration from Barlow Twins, an approach recently proposed for unsupervised learning of the image embeddings by constructing the cross-correlation matrix between the outputs of two identical networks fed with distorted versions of image samples, and making it as close to the identity matrix as possible~\cite{barlow}.
 Motivated by this, we propose an auto-encoder-based architecture named as \oursFull(\ours), along with its variational counterpart named as \voursFull(\vours).
 Both \ourss and \vourss make use of the immediate as well as the larger neighborhood information to learn network embedding in an unsupervised manner while minimizing the redundancy between the components of the low-dimensional projections.
-Our contribution is three-fold: \begin{itemize} \item We propose a simple yet effective auto-encoder-based architecture for unsupervised network embedding, which \textit{explicitly} learns from both the immediate and the larger neighborhoods provided in the form of the adjacency matrix and the graph diffusion matrix respectively. \item Motivated by Barlow Twins, \ourss and \vourss aim to achieve stability towards distortions and redundancy-minimization between the components of the embedding vectors. \item We show the efficacy of our approach by conducting inductive link-prediction, transductive node classification and clustering on three benchmark citation datasets. \end{itemize}
+Our contribution is three-fold: \begin{itemize} \item We propose a simple yet effective auto-encoder-based architecture for unsupervised network embedding, which \textit{explicitly} learns from both the immediate and the larger neighborhoods provided in the form of the adjacency matrix and the graph diffusion matrix respectively. \item Motivated by Barlow Twins, \ourss and \vourss aim to achieve stability towards distortions and redundancy-minimization between the components of the embedding vectors. \item We show the efficacy of our approach by evaluating it on link-prediction, transductive node classification and clustering on eight benchmark datasets.
+Our approach consistently yields promising results for all the tasks whereas the included competitors often under-perform on one or more tasks. \end{itemize} As detailed in the subsequent sections and derivations, it is non-trivial to efficiently merge the information from neighborhoods at different levels, as it needs a careful choice of the loss function and related architecture components.